skojaku/adv-net-sci/docs/slide/m08/slide-m08.md

 \end{cases}
 $$

 Express $J$ in forms of $z^\top M z$ where $z$ is a vector and $M$ is a matrix.
 Derive the spectral embedding method based on the modularity, and plot the 2D embedding of the karate club network.
+(Section 4 in the exercise notebook)

 ---